Implications of gauge freedom for nonrelativistic quantum electrodynamics: Gauge freedom and gauge fixing

-which from Eqs.~(\ref{chi}) and (\ref{PTg}) yields
+which from Eqs.~(\ref{chi0}) and (\ref{PTg0}) yields

 where ${\tilde {\bf G}}_1$ is given in Eq.~(\ref{unregG}).
 The field $\chi_g$ depends on photonic degrees of freedom through ${\tilde {\bf A}}_{\rm T}$ and couples to the material momentum ${\bf p}$ within the Hamiltonian, while the field ${\tilde {\bf P}}_{{\rm T}g}$ depends on the material degrees of freedom through $\rho$ and couples to the photonic momentum ${\tilde {\bf \Pi}}$ within the Hamiltonian.
 Thus, Eq.~(\ref{Galph2}) enables broad control over the physical nature of the light-matter coupling, because while it is restricted in its ${\bf x}$-dependence, $\alpha({\bf k})=\alpha(-{\bf k})^*$ is essentially arbitrary.
 As an example, we will see in Sec.~\ref{pd} that the gauge $\alpha({\bf k}) = \omega_m/(\omega+\omega_m)$ where $\omega_m$ is a material frequency, is noteworthy.
 It can be interpreted as defining a canonical harmonic dipole that automatically subsumes the virtual photons dressing the system ground state \cite{stokes_gauge_2019,stokes_extending_2012,drummond_unifying_1987}.
-It is clear that ${\bf g}_{\rm T}$ may be yet more general than those above and furthermore, the gauge function $\chi_g$ need not even be restricted as in Eq.~(\ref{chi}).
+It is clear that ${\bf g}_{\rm T}({\bf x},{\bf x'})$ may be yet more general than the forms listed above.
+In particular, the specification of the above fixed dependence on the second argument ${\bf x}'$ stems from the line-integral solution in Eq.~(\ref{dipo}), which is not the most general form of ${\bf g}_{\rm T}$, as shown by Healy \cite{healy_representation_1977}.
+Furthermore, the gauge function $\chi_g$ need not even be restricted as in Eq.~(\ref{chi0}).
 This broad generality warrants further study, but will not be considered here.